HewlettPackard/oneview-ansible-collection/roles/oneview_san_manager_facts/README.md

 Retrieve the facts about one or more of the OneView San Managers

 #### Synopsis
- Retrieve the facts about one or more of the Fibre Channel Networks from OneView.
+ Retrieve the facts about one or more of the San Manager from OneView.

 #### Requirements (on the host that executes the module)
   * hpeOneView >= 5.4.0